Table of Contents Show

 The other players have to guess the letters that are in the word.
 Then, the host will ask the players to guess the following letter.
 Whoever guesses correctly is rewarded by the host adding the letters in the correct place, while incorrect guesses are punished by the host drawing more parts of the hangman.

 The host can draw a circle, two eyes, a mouth, a neck, two hands, and two legs, one for every incorrect letter guessed.
-When the hangman is complete, the players lose if the word is not.
-This is one of the best road trip games for kids, as it is exciting and will keep them occupied.
+When the hangman is complete, the players lose if the word is not. as it is exciting and will keep them occupied.

 11. While You Were Sleeping…

-This is one of the few road trip games to play only when someone else is asleep.
+This is one to play only when someone else is asleep.
 Sounds strange, I know, but read on for the instructions, and you will be desperate to play it as soon as possible!

 After one of the passengers had fallen asleep during the road trip, the others had to quietly and quickly come up with a bizarre story about something that took place at one point while the person was asleep.
 When the unwitting participant finally awakes, the others have to tell them the story saying, “While you were sleeping…”.